- Group Tours

 The music instrument called naruko, gorgeous music and clothing are feature of Yosakoi.

 Hanami - flower viewing is the Japanese traditional custom of enjoying the transient beauty of flowers, flowers - hana in this case almost always referring to those of the cherry - sakura or, less frequently, plum ("ume") trees.
 Other Japanese flowers are also celebrated and revered, making Japan a great travel destination for fans of flowers and nature.
-If you're a fan of Japanese flowers and can't make it for our Sakura Cherry Blossom Japan Tours, Japan Deluxe Tours Fuji Flower Festival Tour may be the perfect vacation for you!
+If you're a fan of Japanese flowers and can't make it for our Sakura Cherry Blossom Japan Tours, Japan Deluxe Tours Japan Kawachi Wisteria Flower Garden & Hiroshima Festival Tour may be the perfect vacation for you!

 Early Hanami in Izu Peninsula